DebianDog/build-trixie/README.md

 `no dependency on yad (as this has no GUI), no dependency on files to download from the 'MakeLive' repository.`

 `Usage: ./build-trixie <config_file> (presets are in configs-trixie) `
  `-help show this help `
  `Example using one of the preset config files:`
  `./build-trixie configs-trixie/lxqt-full.conf`
+ `Example using one of the preset config files to install xlibre rather than xorg:`
+ `./build-trixie configs-trixie/lxqt-full-xlibre.conf`
  `Example with custom config file:`
  `./build-trixie /path/to/my.conf `